Is the JCPOA Better or Trump?

 Is the JCPOA better or Trump?

 A city of thousands of cafes and restaurants that are always full, as if people don’t have kitchens of their own.
-A flat city ideal for using bicycles and scooters, meaning simple and electric scooters, and they are indeed used.
-A sprawling city that only from one side has heights overlooking the cityscape, covered with vineyards, each allowed to offer its products in its own restaurant, a place for local art-loving people and foreign tourists to stroll.
-Perhaps Goethe wrote his West-Eastern Divan in praise of Hafez in the pleasant atmosphere of these very hills.
+A flat city ideal for using bicycles and scooters, both simple and electric, and they are indeed used.
+A sprawling city with only one side having elevations overlooking the cityscape, covered with vineyards that are allowed to offer their products in their own restaurants, serving as a promenade for local artists, art lovers, and foreign tourists.
+Perhaps Goethe wrote his ‘West-Eastern Divan’ in praise of Hafez in the pleasant atmosphere of these very hills.

-Fereydoun Majlesi, source: Etemad Newspaper
+Fereydoun Majlesi, Source: Etemad Newspaper

 Share This Article